courtesy of Rafa Castells

 * Article in Wikiwand (with bibliography)

-* Video la Chose (made in 2001 by Bernard Legros and Joseph Pastor, 13'24", published on Youtube march 2013), showing the Labyrinth as it was up and running (subtitled in french)
+* The video la Chose (made in 2001 by Bernard Legros and Joseph Pastor, 13'24", published on You Tube march 2013), shows the Labyrinth as it was up and running (subtitled in french)

 * On the french website Archilibre the story and many pictures of the early developments of this art environment.
 In 2010 the author revisited the site and shared his impressions (in french, with pictures)